-- SVG (Scalable Vector Graphics),
+- SVG (Scalable Vector Graphics); which is an XML-based 2D vector graphics file format,

 - MPEG 4 BIFS,

 - Postscript

 - Adobe PDF

 - Flash

 - and others

 SVG (for Scalable Vector Graphics) is a standard (a recommendation) of the World Wide Web Consortium.
 SVG is a language for describing two-dimensional graphics and graphical applications in XML.